swt30/thesis/chapters/01-introduction/01-introduction.md

   Observations and model spectra for dayside thermal emission of WASP-12bT.
   These models of the day side emission from the exoplanet WASP-12b show several prominent absorption features compared to black body curves (dotted \textcolor{darkgray}{grey} lines).
   Later in their paper, @Madhusudhan2011a claim evidence for a high C/O atmospheric ratio and absence of a strong thermal inversion.
-  Although this analysis uses only seven photometric bands from Spitzer and ground-based observations (indicated by solid black lines), the availability of higher-quality spectra is increasing our ability to constrain the atmospheric properties of exoplanets in this way.
+  Although this analysis used only seven photometric bands from Spitzer and ground-based observations (indicated by solid black lines), the availability of higher-quality spectra is increasing our ability to constrain the atmospheric properties of exoplanets in this way.
   --- *From @Madhusudhan2011a*
 ](wasp-12b){#fig:wasp-12b}